Pre-Master of Digital Media Program

 Please Note: The designated administrator of the program is Simon Fraser University (SFU).
 Applications are submitted and reviewed through SFU’s application system.
 All submitted applications are reviewed by the Graduate Program Committee composed of representatives from all four academic partner institutions.
 While students are completing the program they are full-time registered students of SFU.

-- Attain a minimum score of 6.5 on the International English Language Test System (IELTS - the academic NOT the general test) with a minimum of 6.0 in all sections, OR attain a minimum score of 78 in the Test of English as a Foreign Language (TOEFL).
+- Attain a minimum score of 6.5 on the International English Language Test System (IELTS - the academic NOT the general test) with a minimum of 6.0 in all sections, OR attain a minimum score of 78 in the Test of English as a Foreign Language (TOEFL) with a minimum of 16 in all sections.

 - Complete a 4-year undergraduate degree (or equivalent) acceptable to all four CDM partner institutions.